 Bon Débarras drew the attention of European presenters in 2014 after receiving the Lynda Lemay Award at the Festival de la chanson de Granby.
-The group performed some twenty concerts in France on their 2016 Granby-Europe tour.
 Since its birth, the band has played throughout Canada, the United States, Switzerland, and the United Kingdom as well as making regular appearances in France.
+Their latest show, En panne de silence, was nominated for an Opus Award in the category Concert of the Year - Quebec's Traditional Music in 2019.